celedev97/asa-server-manager/README.md

 ## Contributing

-If you would like to contribute to ASA Server Manager, please fork the repository and submit a pull request or contact us on Discord/
+If you would like to contribute to ASA Server Manager, please fork the repository and submit a pull request or contact us on Discord.

 ## License